How To Use Nutrition As A Coping Strategy For Stress Relief

 Is eating healthy a coping strategy?

-What are the 5 main coping strategies?
+What are the five main coping strategies?

 How does nutrition impact stress?